HighCapable/YukiHookAPI/docs-source/src/en/config/api-exception.md

 **Solution**

-You can only use `YukiHookModulePrefs` when [Use as Xposed Module Configs](../config/xposed-using), please use the native `Sp` storage in the Hook's own app.
+You can only use `YukiHookPrefsBridge` when [Use as Xposed Module Configs](../config/xposed-using), please use the native `Sp` storage in the Hook's own app.

 ###### exception